 Ever feel like you just can’t focus on a task and get things done?
-You know when you walk into a room to do ‘A’, and then find yourself doing ‘B’, ‘C’ and ‘Z’ instead?
+You know, when you walk into a room to do ‘A’, and then find yourself doing ‘B’, ‘C’ and ‘Z’ instead?
 You get to the end of your day and you wonder where your time went and why you never got ‘A’ done?
+I have some tips for you to keep focused.

 Set up daily or weekly routines.
 It may seem boring or restrictive but remember, if you follow your routines you can spend the rest of your time how you like.
 No more feeling annoyed at yourself for forgetting to do something.
 Plus plenty of time to do what you love.
 Can’t lose, can you?